hershey806/astronomy-projects-with-python/Exoplanet Habitability/README.md

 In this project, I analyzed a large database of exoplanets to determine what characteristics of an exoplanet favor habitability.
 To do this, I first calculated each exoplanet's host star’s bolometric luminosity.
 I then used the bolometric luminosity to determine the inner and outer bounds of each host star's Circumstellar Habitable Zone (CHZ).
 Then, I checked each exoplanet to see if its average orbiting distance was within the CHZ of its host star.
 If it was, I deemed the exoplanet to be habitable.
 I then analyzed several key attributes of the habitable exoplanets visually using histograms.
 Using the histograms, I was able to either support or reject my initial hypothesis about the characteristics of habitable exoplanets.

-To learn more about my methodology and the theoretical aspect of project, please see ***ADD TITLE OF PDF HERE***.
+To learn more about my methodology and the theoretical aspect of project, please read through the sources listed below; the most important formulas - those used to determine the CHZ - come from Tom Morris's book "The Principals of Planetary Biology."

 For more information about my code, please see the ***CHZ_code.py*** file.
 I added comments to explain each step of the process.